pagemosaic/pagemosaic-website-starter/README.md

-## Website Starter on AWS
+# Website Starter on AWS

-Using this code you can deploy a static web page into AWS with only single command.

-### Add admin user to AWS environment

-Set up a user with administrative rights and programmatic access to AWS resources using AWS IAM Identity Center (formerly AWS Single Sign-On):
+> This boilerplate is a component of the Page Mosaic Web Platform.

+This starter is ideal for hosting static websites on AWS.
+Simply place your website files in the `/platform/web-app` directory and execute `pnpm deploy-platform`.

+## Set up localhost environment

+#### #1 AWS User Setup and AWS CLI Installation:

   1. Enable IAM Identity Center on AWS Account:
      * AWS recommends using IAM Identity Center for user management.
 Start by enabling it on your AWS account.